pual/couchbase-mobile-portal/md-docs/ready/training/05-adding-synchronization.md

 - **Push:** The data is pushed from Couchbase Lite to Sync Gateway.
 - **Pull:** The data is pulled from Sync Gateway to Couchbase Lite.

-There are a few terminologies that designate the role of each database involved in a replication:
+There are a few terminologies that designate the role of each database involved in a replications:

 - **Source:** The database where the data is read.
 - **Target:** The database where the data is written.
 - **Local:** The database that resides where the replication is running.
 - **Remote:** The database to which the replication is sending data.

-The following code starts a pull and push replication with progress notification.
+The following code starts a pull and push replication with progress notifications.

 <block class="ios" />